melissawm/acquire-docs/docs/tutorials/start_stop.md

 ## Start, Stop, and Restart Acquisition

 During Acquisition, the `AvailableData` object is the streaming interface.
 Upon shutdown, all of the objects created in the class are deleted to free up resources.
-To illustrate this, we'll print the type of `Available` data during acquisition and following shutdown.
+To illustrate this, we'll print the type of `AvailableData` during acquisition and again following shutdown.

-There may not be data available, in which case our variable `available_data` would be `None`.
-To avoid errors associated with this circumstance, we'll only grab data if `available_data` is not `None`.
+If acquisition has ended, data available, in which case our variable `available_data` would be `None`.

 Explain how you must stop between starts.
 Stops are required between starts.
 Otherwise, an exception is raised.